ppy/osu-wiki/wiki/Tournaments/OIT/en.md

 # osu!
 Indonesia Tournament

 Index page for all of the osu!
-Indonesia Tournament series.
+Indonesia Tournament tournaments.

 - [osu!
 Indonesia Tournament #10 (2020)](2020)